Add Linux Build Box

 Docker community edition version 18 or higher must be installed on Build Box.
 Verify it as follows on the Build Box.

-If not, you can refer to Docker's Official Documentation.
+If not, you can refer to Docker's Official Documentation.For reference, visit the link to install the Docker.

-Docker Overlay setting
+Docker Overlay setting¶

 'Native Overlay Diff' flag must be set as true for the images to be created properly.
 Verify it as follows on the Build Box.

 If it is set as false, please run the following command as root and set it as true.
-Please note the docker deamon needs to be restarted for this to take effect (already included in the command)
+Please note the docker deamon needs to be restarted for this to take effect (already included in the command)Disable SELinux¶

 Make sure SELinux is disabled on the Build Box.
 To disable please follow the below command.